-The era of concrete slab boroughs followed by a five minutes of worldwide glory (1959 – 1991)
+The era of concrete slab boroughs followed by fifteen minutes of worldwide fame (1959 – 1991)

 With the death of Joseph Stalin the Soviet persecutions were gradually weakened although the policy remained totalitarian.
 What was already changed remained changed (including the closed churches and street names), save for an occasional removal of refferences to Stalin whose personality cult was uprooted by the new leader Nikita Khrushchev.
 However, the tide that threatened to destroy the Lithuanian culture altogether ceased to rise.
-For instance, the settling of the country slowed down: while the share of Russians in Lithuania increased from 2,5% in 1939 to 8,5% in 1959, it only further increased to 9,5% by 1989.
+For instance, the settling of the country slowed down: while the number of Russians and Russophones in Vilnius increased from 10 000 (~5% of total) in 1939 to 100 000 (~40%) in 1959, it only further increased to 170 000 by 1989 (~30%).

 The monumental style of Stalinist buildings was changed to a functionalist one devoid of any architectural details.
 It was these mass-produced apartment blocks that were to become the new face of Vilnius.
 Instead of replacing Old Town they were largely built in place of former wooden suburbs throughout the 1960s.
 In 1970s and 1980s completely new boroughs were constructed to the north and west, connected to the center and to each other by wide avenues, traversed by unbelievably crammed public buses and trolleybuses (private cars were always a kind of luxury in the USSR).